 A customer recently presented EB Industries with a very unique and challenging welding requirement.
 They were looking to join a very small EDM cut arm to a 0.050” stainless steel pin.
 The parts were to be used in a nuclear application so quality and longevity were of primary concern.
 Welding was the only feasible joining method given the requirements.
 The challenge was how to weld the joint such that the EDM cut arm was not deformed or cracked by the weld.
 Electron beam welding (EBW) was the clear choice of a welding technology but a trick was still required to get the correct penetration and weld profile.
-As the cross section photograph above shows, the results obtained were amazing.
+As the cross section photograph shows, the results obtained were amazing.

 Why Electron Beam Welding